MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-capability.md

 ## Add capabilities

 > [!Note]
-> You need to perform the provision for each environment, after your add capabilities successfully added in to your Teams app.
+> You need to perform the provision for each environment, after your add capabilities successfully added to your Teams app.

 * You can add capabilities using Teams Toolkit in Visual Studio Code